-Vendor management and vendor compliance are crucial to determining which vendor to employ for your next business project.
+Vendor management and vendor contract compliance are crucial to determining which vendor to employ for your next business project.
 By selecting the right vendor for the job, you can increase the potential for reaching business goals, saving money and time, and reducing risk.

 Managing vendors is key to risk mitigation and to securing that services are supplied at the right time and to high standards.
 The better the relationship is between your company and your vendor, the more likely you can negotiate more cost-effective rates and continue to build a stronger business-to-vendor working relationship.
-This summarizes what an effective and efficient vendor management process looks like.
+This summarizes what an effective and efficient vendor contract management process looks like.
 The Dock 365 Vendor Management System is an excellent tool to streamline your vendor management processes.

 Vendor Management Defined